 You will find out more about active users from the Community Ranking chart.

 This is a metric used to measure activity on Twitter and Instagram.
 It is the equivalent of the Interactivity Index on Facebook.
 It summarizes all of this activity by aggregating it in one measure.
 Here’s how it looks for the two platforms.

 Activity Index Measurement System:

 In order to summarize all the activities that take place on Twitter profiles, we have adopted the following corresponding weights for scoring:

 - Admin’s tweet -> 8

 - Retweets -> 3

 We assigned these weights according to the commonness of the behavior.
 Since more users are likely to favorite a tweet than to reply, replies have a greater value.

 - Comments -> 8

-This indicator describes the degree of alignment of the target group with the entire population of a given page or platform.
+This indicator describes the degree to which a target audience matches the entire population of an analyzed platform.
 At Sotrender the indicator is mostly used in Audience Scan reports.
 The Affinity Index shows the scale of matching the selected feature/category to the target audience against the overall Facebook population.